Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Discussion and Summary

+An important question in plasma turbulence with relativistic bulk motion is how temporal variability measured along a single worldline relates to the underlying spatial structure of fluctuations.
+In relativistic plasma flows, this relation is nontrivial, as temporal and spatial components are not independent but are coupled through the spacetime structure of the measurement.

+We demonstrate that temporal spectra measured along timelike worldlines do not provide a direct probe of spatial structure, but instead reflect a projection of the underlying spacetime spectrum.
+For Lorentz-homogeneous stochastic fields, this projection gives rise to a universal relation between temporal and spatial scaling exponents, whereby the temporal slope is offset from the spatial slope by a geometric factor set by the effective dimensionality of momentum space.
+This relation is independent of dynamics, observer motion, and microphysics.

-Although the resulting temporal--spatial slope relation formally coincides with Taylor’s frozen flow result for isotropic turbulence, the mechanisms are fundamentally different.
-Taylor closure assumes a local identification between frequency and advected wavenumber, effectively reducing the temporal spectrum to a one-dimensional slice of the spatial spectrum.
-By contrast, the covariant relation follows from Lorentz-invariant projection of the spacetime spectrum and does not rely on advection or frozen flow closure.
+Although derived spectral universality relation formally resembles the result obtained under Taylor's frozen flow hypothesis, the underlying mechanism is fundamentally different.
+Taylor's hypothesis relies on a local identification between frequency and advected wavenumber, effectively reducing the temporal spectrum to a one-dimensional slice of the spatial spectrum.
+By contrast, the covariant formulation shows that temporal spectra are intrinsically nonlocal, arising from integration over a hypersurface in momentum space.

-For Lifshitz type scaling or dispersion dominated spectra, the relation between temporal and spatial exponents no longer holds.
-If distinct temporal and spatial scaling exponents or a dynamical parameter $\kappa \neq 1$ apply, the temporal slope depends explicitly on the anisotropic scaling structure and on observer velocity through the invariant contraction mixing frequency and wavevector.
-As an illustration, consider an anisotropic cascade with a preferred direction.
-Spatial spectra inferred from one-dimensional cuts through multidimensional momentum space need not share the exponent of the full spectrum.

-These considerations clarify the widespread observation of red noise variability in relativistic systems, with temporal indices $\alpha \sim 1\text{--}2$ \cite{Uttley2005,Vaughan2003}.
-In three spatial dimensions, the Lorentz-covariant relation $\alpha = p - 2$ implies spatial slopes $p = \alpha + 2 \sim 3\text{--}4$, substantially steeper than would be inferred from direct temporal--spatial identification.
-For example, a measured temporal index $\alpha \approx 1.5$ corresponds to $p \approx 3.5$, not $p \approx 1.5$.
-Thus, the apparent ubiquity of red noise temporal spectra in relativistic sources may therefore reflect invariant projection geometry rather than shallow or universal stochastic driving.

-Because the derivation relies only on spacetime stationarity and Lorentz invariance, the projection principle applies broadly.
-In laboratory relativistic beams, temporal current or radiation spectra are used to infer longitudinal structure \cite{Chao1993,HuangKim2007}, yet in multidimensional phase space such identifications are not covariant and incur the same geometric offset.
-The same projection principle applies locally in inertial frames, including to stochastic fields in the early Universe \cite{Mukhanov1992,Tevzadze2012}, where temporal spectra measured by observers need not coincide with spatial spectra defined at fixed cosmic time.

-The spectral universality relation derived here reshapes spectral inference in relativistic systems.
-Temporal slopes measured along timelike worldlines are not direct proxies for spatial cascade exponents but reflect an invariant projection of the full spacetime spectrum.
-Ignoring this structure leads to systematic misidentification of spatial scaling.
-Because the offset is fixed solely by spacetime symmetry and momentum-space dimensionality, any consistent spectral inference in relativistic systems requires a Lorentz-covariant formulation.